Study prevention program planning and evaluation online

 This combination of formal education and applied knowledge will prepare you for advancement in a variety of organizations, including educational institutions, community service agencies, governmental agencies, nonprofit advocacy organizations, research foundations, and more.

 Apply credits toward your master’s degree

-Credits earned in this graduate certificate program can be transferred into CSU's online Master of Prevention Science program (staring Fall 2022) after formal admission per University transfer policies.
+Credits earned in this graduate certificate program can be transferred into CSU's online Master of Prevention Science program (starting Fall 2022) after formal admission per University transfer policies.
 However, successful completion of this certificate does not guarantee admission to the degree program.